rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 "Browse" and select the ``build`` directory that was created earlier.

 Use the menu "Project > Build All" to build it.

+An OSAL layer hosted in a separate directory is used by p-net, and is installed automatically during setup.
+For details see the tutorial page in this documentation.

 More Workbench settings